kenatiod/MUT/Understanding Machine Understanding.md

 13. "Gödel, Escher, Bach: An Eternal Golden Braid" by Douglas R. Hofstadter (1979)
     This Pulitzer Prize-winning book is a sprawling exploration of the themes of recursion, self-reference, and emergent meaning across mathematics, art, and music.
 Hofstadter's masterpiece provides a rich conceptual framework for grappling with the deep puzzles of intelligence and understanding.
 14. "The Cambridge Handbook of Artificial Intelligence" edited by Keith Frankish and William M. Ramsey (2014)
-    This comprehensive handbook covers the philosophical foundations, core concepts, and leading approaches in the field of artificial intelligence.
+    This comprehensive handbook covers the philosophical foundations, core concepts, and leading approaches in the field of Artificial Intelligence.
 The book provides a thorough overview of the key debates and challenges surrounding the development of AI systems with human-like understanding.
 15. "Embodiment and the Inner Life: Cognition and Consciousness in the Space of Possible Minds" by Murray Shanahan (2010)
     Cognitive scientist Murray Shanahan presents a thought-provoking exploration of the role of embodiment in shaping cognition and consciousness.
 Shanahan's insights into the interplay between mind, body, and environment are highly relevant for designing AI systems with grounded, context-sensitive understanding.
 16. "The Embodied Mind: Cognitive Science and Human Experience" by Francisco J. Varela, Evan Thompson, and Eleanor Rosch (1991)